MuazamMughal/Lerarn_Typescript/README.md

 # Lerarn_Typescript
-learning Typescript with panaverse DAO after learing the basic sysntex of the language im satrting the next pluse satge
+learning Typescript with panaverse DAO after learing the basic sysntex of the language I'm satrting the next plus stage